ilyub/BACKUP-2022-09-06-typescript-functions/docs/modules/function.md

 `D`

-The value returned by callbacks sequence.
+The value returned by callback sequence.

 ___